of Creation: the Heavens and the Earth

 1, the initial

-condition of the heavens is that they were the time-space framework in
+condition of the heavens is that they were the "space" framework in

 which God placed an aqueous matrix of matter, the earth, and in which